duqinaerfa/Secure-Web-Messenger/README.md

 Clone directly from our GitHub’s repository and build it with makefile
 ### 3.Signal protocol
 The Signal Protocol improves security by using true end-to-end encryption with perfect forward secrecy, which means the encryption keys used to scramble communication can’t be captured through a server, and no single key gives access to past messages.
 In addition, Signal Protocol uses a double ratchet algorithm — which creates temporary key exchanges continually during each session — minimizing the amount of information that can be decrypted if one of the keys were to be compromised.
-### 4.Networking programming
+### 4.Firebase
-Using python to do something about internet architecture, IP addresses, Python TCP connections, Ports and Sockets.
+Using firebase to do back-end design
 ## Code
-1.Basically implement a UI which includes a log in interface and a chat interface in the folder front-end-design.
+1.Basically implement a UI which includes a log in interface and a chat interface in the folder front-end-design.(useless now)
+2.Using firebase to finish all the functions except signal protocol in the folder Web.